 How often you need dental x-rays will change over your lifetime.
 Healthy adults may only need radiographs taken every 2-3 years.
 Children and teens often need more frequent imaging to monitor the growth and alignment of their teeth.
 However, several additional factors can influence how often digital x-rays are recommended.
 Some of these include:

 - Dry mouth

 Your safety is our primary concern.
 Before having a digital x-ray taken in our office, let us know if any of the following apply to you:

 - You have had a dental x-ray in another office within the past year

 - You have any questions or concerns about x-rays

-For more information on how our digital x-rays benefit you, contact our office.
+Contact our office for more information on how our digital x-rays benefit you.

 1109 S. Park Drive